 As far as CAT Prep goes, the oldest players in the industry are the established classroom brands and not online brands and hence it makes sense to use content from any of the established classroom brands.
-It does not matter how convenient or how fancy the software is, if the question is not reflective of CAT.
-(In fact when it comes to the GMAT I do not even advise the use of any brand, Indian or international, except the official questions and tests released by the GMAC since I feel none of them replicate the nature of questions posed on the GMAT).
+It does not matter how convenient or how fancy the software is if the question is not reflective of the CAT.
+(In fact, when it comes to the GMAT I do not even advise the use of any brand, Indian or international, except the official questions and tests released by the GMAC since I feel none of them replicates the nature of questions posed on the GMAT).

-There a couple of books such as the one by Arun Sharma that serve as a good supplement to your prep but for tests you should stick to one of established classroom brands.
+There are a couple of books such as the one by Arun Sharma that serve as a good supplement to your prep but for tests, you should stick to one of the established classroom brands.

-I wanted to focus on these two aspects since I feel that many students fall short of what could be their best percentile by 3-8 percentile points an agglomeration of material from various online sources.
+I wanted to focus on these two aspects since I feel that the fact that many students fall short of what could be their best percentile by 3-8 percentile points, is due to an agglomeration of material from various online sources.
 I am not against the use of the web and of technology.
 It is just that I genuinely believe in the impact a mentor can make and also place a great premium on the quality of content.

 I am taking some time with these posts since we need not rush into an action plan.
 We can focus on the larger things and slowly drill down to the specifics.

-In the next post I will deal with preparation strategies for the three sections and in the one after that I will take up profile-building.
+In the next post, I will deal with preparation strategies for the three sections.

 Sir, thankyou for writing these posts.
 I follow your blogs regularly.
 Your approach towards a problem has opened new perspectives in me.
 What’s the solution to the problem you gave above? and how should one approach it ?